New Japan Central: How to watch New Japan events, complete list of upcoming matches and lineups, English and Japanese commentary availability - Pro Wrestling Torch

 No card announced

-Kizuna Road, June 26 – Sendai Sunplaza Hall (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)
+Kizuna Road, June 26 – Sendai Sunplaza Hall (house show, no streaming available)

 No card announced

-Kizuna Road, June 28 – Nagoya Congress Center Event Hall (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)
+Kizuna Road, June 28 – Nagoya Congress Center Event Hall (house show, no streaming available)

 No card announced

-Kizuna Road, June 29 – Takaoka Techno Dome (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)
+Kizuna Road, June 29 – Takaoka Techno Dome (house show, no streaming available)

 No card announced